Tachyon-Sonics/ChaosCastle/README.md

 - Replace all integer-based arithmetic by floating point arithmetic.
 - Replace in-game menu and dialogs (combining swing components with double-buffered, full-screen graphics does not work well in Java; it's surprising it could even be done).
 - Fixes (The "Factory" level for instance rarely, but sometimes, has an unreachable exit)
+- Add simpler "quests", for example a simple one with 9 castle levels and one final boss.

 Here's my **NOT** plans, basically the things I do *not* want to change: